Dinorush/ExtraWeaponCustomization/README.md

 #### Effects - Apply when a condition is triggered
 - Ammo Mod: Modifies the magazine/reserve ammo counts.
 - Damage Mod: Applies a damage modifier.
 - Damage Mod Per Target: Applies a damage modifier unique to each target.
-[Hits only]
+[On Hit, On Damage]
 - Damage Over Time: Applies a damage over time effect.
-[Hits only]
+[On Hit]
 - Explosive: Causes explosions where bullets land.
 [Bullets fired only]
 - Fire Rate Mod: Applies a fire rate modifier.
 - Heal Mod: Modifies the user's health.